jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentof.md

 6. If the current referenced configuration is 0, there must not be a current cycle so return an empty one.

     ```solidity
-    // The funding cycle cant be 0.
+    // If there is not funding cycle to base the current one on, there can't be a current one.
     if (_fundingCycleConfiguration == 0) return _getStructFor(0, 0);
     ```